Himanshuiiit/gyan-grove-assessment/README.md

 # Assessment for front-end Developer Profile at Gyan Grove

-I have used react.js with javaScript and for vanilla CSS is being using in the appication to be more abstract For resposiveness in jsx part, useMediaQuery hook is being used and for CSS part basic media query is used For infinite scrolling, a temporary invisible component is used and when that comonent enters the view port, the next set of data id fetched from the API.
+I have used react.js with JavaScript and for vanilla CSS is being using in the application to be more abstract. <br />
+For resposiveness in jsx part, useMediaQuery hook is being used and for CSS part basic media query is used. <br />
+For infinite scrolling, a temporary invisible component is used and when that comonent enters the view port, the next set of data id fetched from the API. <br />
-For horzontal scroll, flex box in being used with additional CSS properties like flex-shrink and overflow, also the scroll bar is also hidden.
+For horzontal scroll, flex box in being used with additional CSS properties like flex-shrink and overflow, also the scroll bar is also hidden. <br />

 ## To run the application locally